Huntercombe Lane South,

 We can't thank you all enough for all the support and kind words you have given us over the last three weeks.
 You have all made our visits easier under a stressful time for our family......
 Read more >

 After four admissions and three years of having anorexia, she has had the best care here.
 What is particularly unique is the warmth and care that Kennet staff showed in welcoming...
 Read more >

 We are delighted to how well our daughter is progressing.
 She seems to have come so far in such as short space of time

 Am now at medical school and basically life is fab and every time I think how great it is I think of you guys and how I should let you know - wouldn't be here without you all!

 Huntercombe was the only hospital I have been at that influenced me in a positive way out of all the other ones I have been at.
 No matter how hard it was, I can finally see now that...
 Read more >

 The fact that my life has changed so drastically never fails to reignite my awareness of how Huntercombe is the reason I didn't slip into nothingness.
 I keep all of you in my thoughts...
 Read more >

 Families are central to our treatment programmes.

 We like it when families are actively involved in a loved one’s care, helping us to set the right goals for a patient each step of the way.
 There are plenty of opportunities to bring your own personal touches to day to day life here at Maidenhead.
 We encourage our patients to be as independent as possible.

-Our team is led by Nick Prentice-Harrison, Hospital Director, He is supported by experienced consultant psychiatrists and a team of doctors, nurses, psychologists, psychological therapists, occupational therapists and occupational therapy assistants.
+Our team is led by Alan Malin, Hospital Director, He is supported by experienced consultant psychiatrists and a team of doctors, nurses, psychologists, psychological therapists, occupational therapists and occupational therapy assistants.
 We also have a dietitian, a physiotherapist, teachers, social workers and support workers.
 We liaise with the National Forensic Service for Adolescents when required.